therealvm/rfistats/README.md

 ### Limitations

-* Only 32-bit SIGPROC filterbanks are supported.
+* Only 8-bit and 32-bit SIGPROC filterbanks are supported.
 * Slow: about 10x real time for 4,096 channel data sampled at 153 us.
 * A wide pulse spread across two consecutive data blocks may not be properly flagged.
 It should not be much of a problem as long as 'gulp' is always much (8+ times) larger than 'wmax'.